 The World Wide Web Consortium (W3C) sets the main international standards for the World Wide Web and its accessibility.
-W3C created the Web Content Accessibility Guidelines (WCAG 2.0) which are similar to Section 508, but on an international level.
-WCAG 2.0 requires specific techniques for compliance and is more current than Section 508.
+W3C created the Web Content Accessibility Guidelines (WCAG 2.0 & 2.1) which are international.
+The Section 508 guidlines map to WCAG 2.0 and requires specific techniques for compliance.

-Many countries and international organizations require compliance with WCAG 2.0.
+Many countries and international organizations require compliance with WCAG 2.0 or 2.1.
 The guidelines are categorized into three levels of compliance: A (must support), AA (should support), and AAA (may support).
 Representatives from the accessibility community around the world participate in the evolution of these guidelines.